 top of page

 The Connecticut Association for the Education of Young Children promotes high quality early learning for all children, birth through age 8 by connecting practice, policy and research.
-We advance a diverse, dynamic early childhood profession and support all who care, educate and work on behalf of young children.

 Whipped Cream